 Scrumban is a hybrid Agile project management framework made out of two other popular frameworks Scrum and Kanban.
 Being a mixture of two other approaches, Scrumban offers the best of both worlds.
 However, it also brings some confusion on how to best apply for its benefits in practice.

-To help you do just that, we have come up with 5 Scrumban board examples below.
+To help you do that, we have developed 5 Scrumban board examples below.
 See what the Scrumban board could look like, what fits your process, and apply it in practice.

 And if you want to see how Scrumban looks in a project management tool, check out an interactive Scrumban board in Teamhood.

 One of the simplest ways to set up your Scrumban board is with three sections – Backlog, Work in progress and Completed.
 The backlog section holds all of the planned tasks for the team to complete.
 Work in progress is divided into several columns that fit your company process.
-In the example below, you can see a sample board for a manufacturing process – each item has to be designed, manufactured, and tested before it is completed.
-There is no saying how many steps there should be in your process and this is very individual to each team.
+In the example below, you can see a sample board for a manufacturing process – each item must be designed, manufactured, and tested before completion.
+There is no saying how many steps there should be in your process, which is very individual to each team.

 Lastly, the Completed section holds all of the items, the team considers being finished.
 It is up to each team to decide when this section should be emptied out – after each iteration or once a project has reached completion.

 The Scrumban board example above is the simplest and the most straightforward way to set up your Scrumban board.
-However, most teams work with complicated processes and thus need solutions that allow for more visualization on the board.
+However, most teams work with complicated processes and thus need solutions to allow for more board visualization.
 One of the ways to do that is by adding a priority column to the backlog section.
-This way, instead of having one big list of items to do, the team always knows what is the most important and should be completed next.
+This way, instead of having one big list of items to do, the team always knows what is the most important and what should be completed next.

-In the example below, we see a process similar to that of a design team.
+The example below shows a process similar to that of a design team.
 All of the work items are prioritized with the help of two priority columns in the backlog.
-Meaning, when a team member is done with a work item, they can go ahead and start working on their next highest priority item immediately.
+This means that when a team member is done with a work item, they can go ahead and start working on their next highest priority item immediately.

 You might say that the same effect can be reached with the help of due dates.
 However, priority columns also add a visual element to your Scrumban board.
-You can quickly check on the team priorities and adjust them easily right there on the Scrumban board.
+You can quickly check the team priorities and adjust them easily on the Scrumban board.

-Teams that work with complicated processes also often add such secondary steps into their boards.
-Most commonly to expand one or two process steps that are more complicated than the rest.
+Teams working with complicated processes often add such secondary steps to their boards.
+Most commonly, to expand one or two process steps that are more complicated than the rest.

 One of the most common additions to this list is the Approval section.
-It is an important aspect of many business processes and having it separated from the WIP section allows gaining a better understanding of the progress.
+It is an important aspect of many business processes, and separating it from the WIP section allows a better understanding of the progress.
 Have any other process steps that are of higher importance?
 Use a separate section on your Scrumban board to identify them.

 Such a system is especially useful for teams with larger processes and a larger number of tasks.
-As it allows for the boards to stay relatively easy to read and tidy.
+It allows the boards to stay relatively easy to read and tidy.

 Another way of using a system of Scrumban boards is creating separate boards for separate departments.
-For example, you could have a system of bards in an engineering company where one board is dedicated to design, one to execution, and one for administrative tasks.
-The three processes are quite different and such separation allows tracking each of them more accurately.
+For example, you could have a system of bards in an engineering company where one board is dedicated to design, one to execution, and one to administrative tasks.
+The three processes are quite different, and such separation allows tracking each of them more accurately.